montagejs/collections/README.md

 These are all of the collections:

-(Array, Array+, Object+, Iterator, List, Set, Map, MultiMap, WeakMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict)
+(Array, Array+, Object+, Iterator, List, Set, Map, MultiMap, WeakMap, SortedSet, SortedMap, LruSet, LruMap, LfuSet, LfuMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict)

 ### has